 Based on the screening results, participants may be eligible for a study to look at how the immune system responds after being treated with the study medication, Dupilumab or placebo, before being exposed to an experimental cold virus.
-This study will require exposure to an experimental cold virus with 13 study visits over 14 weeks (including the 2 screening visits).
-Visits include nasal samples, lung function (breathing) tests, brief physical exams, blood draws, completion of diary cards, questionnaires, and pregnancy testing for females.
+This study will require exposure to an experimental cold virus with 2 screening visits and 1 pre-cold visits and 8 weeks of taking medicine at home, followed by 1 week of daily visits during cold infection, and 3 follow up visits in the month after infection over 14 weeks.
+(Visits include nasal samples, lung function (breathing) tests, brief physical exams, blood draws, completion of diary cards, questionnaires, and pregnancy testing for females.

 All study related tests are provided free of charge.